Skip to content

 7. Deflationary Mechanisms

-VEX operates on a "Sound Money" principle.
+ELDR operates on a "Sound Money" principle.
 The supply is hard-capped, and deflationary mechanisms are embedded into the core protocol to ensure scarcity increases as network usage grows.

-1. Transaction Burn (The "VEX Tax")
+1. Transaction Burn (The "ELDR Tax")

 2. Unstaking Penalties